Spectacular scenery, a cosmopolitan capital, and the Northern Lights

 It’s up to you how you spend the third day.
 Why not book an additional excursion and go snowmobiling, explore the inside of a glacier, or have a soak in the mystical Blue Lagoon?
 There are also whale-watching trips and a 4x4 Mountain Super Jeeps tour.
 Or you can spend some time in colourful Reykjavik, where you’ll find seafood restaurants, one-of-a-kind microbreweries, and multi-million-pound Harpa concert hall.

-If you’ve booked an extra night in Iceland, you’ll have even more time to explore.
+If you’ve booked a 4 or 7 night stay in Iceland, you’ll have even more time to explore.
 You can take a quad bike ride, or try Icelandic dishes at a Viking feast.
 If you fancy yourself as a budding photographer, join the South Shore Tour and take some photos of the dramatic landscape.
 Just so you know, some excursions are only available to book in resort.

 Please Note: Since the Northern Lights are a weather-dependent natural phenomenon, their appearance cannot be guaranteed.
 Your Northern Lights Tour is scheduled to take place on the evening you arrive.
 However, if the weather isn’t great and your tour is cancelled, or the Lights don’t show during your tour, we’ll reschedule your tour for another night, when you’ll hopefully have a better opportunity to see them.
 We aim to send you on the tour at least once during your holiday.
 If for any reason adverse weather affects the operation of other excursions, then we will always do our best to try and reschedule these at some point during your stay.